DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/initial-teacher-training.md

 environment
 * make a positive contribution to your school community

-## Your classroom placements
+## Your school placements

-You should get 120 days of classroom experience as part of a postgraduate teacher training course.

-Your placements will be in a minimum of 2 schools.
-Through your placements, you’ll have the opportunity to teach, plan, observe and research.

 You’ll get classroom experience whether you do school-led or university-led training.
-Some courses may offer placements in specific kinds of schools, like special schools.
-You can talk to your course provider about the opportunities available.

-Where you complete your classroom placements will depend on whether you've chosen a primary or secondary teacher training course.
-[Learn about the age groups you could teach](/life-as-a-teacher/age-groups-and-specialisms/age-groups-you-could-teach).

-If you apply to train with a specific school, your placements may not all take place within that school.
-They may take place at a school within their partnership or trust.

-You will need experience of teaching in 2 schools to be awarded qualified teacher status.
-Speak to your course provider for more details.
+This is called your school placements.
+[Find out more about school placements](/train-to-be-a-teacher/school-placements).

 ## Your teacher training timetable

 Full-time teacher training usually takes 9 months, in line with the academic year.
 Part-time teacher training can take 18 to 24 months.

 Some courses begin with time spent in a university or school where you start your theoretical learning.
 Your course pattern will be different depending on your training provider.

-School placements vary in length and structure, but the minimum length is usually around 6 weeks.
-You should check with your training provider what their course and placement patterns are.

 ## How you’ll be assessed